-- Stamp duties on life insurance are amongst the most distortionary and inefficient in the economy - There is no market failure reason, or other logical argument to justify an additional level of taxation on insurance.5 - Taxes on insurance act as an incentive for individuals and businesses to underinsure or not insure.
+- Stamp duties on life insurance are amongst the most distortionary and inefficient in the economy.
+This is acknowledged in the NSW Productivity Commission's discussion paper (see for example page 97 and 98). - There is no market failure reason, or other logical argument to justify an additional level of taxation on insurance.5 - Taxes on insurance act as an incentive for individuals and businesses to underinsure or not insure.
 The burden of these taxes falls on those who prudently take out insurance, while the uninsured who do not contribute often receive public assistance.6 - This means insurance taxes operate inequitably between insured and uninsured individuals. - Insurance duties are regressive they have a greater relative impact on less well off individuals, and have a smaller relative impact on the rich. - Insurance duties are a volatile revenue source so reliance on these revenue sources creates volatility and uncertainty in State Budget positions - Insurance duties paid by life insurers are very complex.
-Details of this complexity are provided in separate information provided to the NSW Government. - Insurance duties have high compliance costs for insurance companies on one estimate, the compliance costs are 90 per cent of revenue.
+Details of this complexity are provided in separate information provided to the NSW Productivity Commission. - Insurance duties have high compliance costs for insurance companies on one estimate, the compliance costs are 90 per cent of revenue.
 This is, in part, a consequence of the high levels of complexity. - The duties paid on insurance in high by comparison with other developed countries.